Fan-powered Royalties FAQs

 How can I qualify for fan-powered royalties?

-Next Plus: Next Plus is for artists who want to reach fans everywhere by distributing their music to every major music service.
-There are no eligibility requirements to monetize with Next Plus.
-You can subscribe to Next Plus here.
+Next Plus and Next Pro subscriptions give you access to the SoundCloud for Artists dashboard: these plans are for artists who want to reach fans everywhere by distributing their music to every major music service.
+There are no eligibility requirements to monetize and distribute with SoundCloud for Artists.